-1. What is the Model City Hall Toronto conference?
+1. What is the Model City Hall conference?

-The Model City Hall conference is a one day conference held in Toronto that aims to stimulate civic engagement amongst high school students.
-Students from all over Toronto choose a committee, where they simulate council chamber debates and collaborate to create documents that provide solutions to key municipal issues.
+The Model City Hall conference is a one day conference held in Toronto that aims to make municipal politics accessible to high school students.
+Students from all over the province choose a committee where they simulate council chamber debates and collaborate to create documents that provide solutions to key municipal issues.
 The issues discussed and resolved correspond with recent debate items in City Hall.
 We offer the first conference in Canada that provides a space for high school students to experience municipal politics at no cost.
 In 2018, MCH expanded to Hamilton.
 We now run annual conferences in Toronto and Hamilton!

 2. When and where is the conference being held?

-The conference is held at Toronto City Hall in Toronto and Hamilton City Hall in Hamilton, respectively) in the spring each year.
+The conference is held at City Hall (Toronto City Hall in Toronto and Hamilton City Hall in Hamilton, respectively) in the spring each year.

 3. How is Model City Hall similar to Model United Nations and Model Parliament?

 As an initiative, MCH is the first interactive conference that allows students to discuss municipal affairs, and find new and innovative ways to resolve current problems that this city is facing.
 Above all, taking cues from conferences like Model Parliament or Model United Nations, it hopes to make this essential corner of politics fun and rewarding to the high school demographic.